Areas of expertise

 spatial expertise: Europe, Tanzania (Zanzibar), the Faroe Islands

-I am Adjunct professor (Docent) in participatory landscape research at the University of Turku.
-Currently, I am an Academy Research Fellow and principal investigator of the Academy of Finland funded research project Wellbeing benefits of urban green infrastructure mapped through participation and 3D virtual landscapes (GreenPlace 2019-24, utu.fi/greenplace).
-I am also currently involved in the Horizon 2020 project CHARTER (2019-24, www.charter-arctic.org/) where I bring in expertise to assess herders’ livelihoods in the Arctic through land cover change analysis and participatory mapping.
+I am Associate Professor in Human-Nature Interactions and Sustainability at the University of Turku.
+Currently, I am also an Academy Research Fellow and principal investigator of the Academy of Finland funded research project Wellbeing benefits of urban green infrastructure mapped through participation and 3D virtual landscapes (GreenPlace 2019-24, utu.fi/greenplace).
+I am also currently involved in the Horizon 2020 project CHARTER (2019-24, www.charter-arctic.org/) where my team investigates perceived environmental changes among local communities in the Arctic through participatory mapping approach.

 I hold a PhD in Geography (2012) from the Department of Geography at University of Turku.
 I spent my main post-doctoral researcher phase 2014-18 at the University of Copenhagen, Department of Geosciences and Natural Resource Management.
 In 2018, I have also spent a short post-doctoral phase at Aalto University, Department of Built Environment.
 In 2018-19, I was university lecturer in geoinformatics at University of Turku.

 I have been teaching in the fields of PPGIS/PGIS, GIS, remote sensing, cartography, urban planning, landscape management, spatial planning, and regional and development geography at the universities of Turku, Copenhagen, Dar es Salaam and Vaasa in Finnish and in English.
 I have teaching experience since 2006 at the undergraduate (BSc, MSc) and postgraduate (PhD) level and held the university lecturer in geoinformatics position at the University of Turku 2018-19.
 I have also been involved in geospatial data and field data collection training of in Tanzanian academic and government institutions in development cooperation and consultancy projects.